This is a sponsored post written by me on behalf of Alumbre Coffee. All opinions are 100% mine.

 Alumbre’s commitment to the environment has paved the path for an industry-wide standard of sustainable coffee production.
 I particularly like that Alumbre Coffee invests in its people through special projects and initiatives.
 To give you an idea:

-• Twenty years ago, Alumbre Coffee set aside more than 200-acre forest reserve of old growth woodlands as a nature refuge.
+• Twenty years ago, Alumbre Coffee set aside more than 200 acres of forest reserve of old-growth woodlands as a nature refuge.

 • Alumbre operates specially designed biomass furnaces of Beneficio Reo Tarrazu and Beneficio Reo Negro to dry the beans, which eliminates the need to cut wood for fuel.